The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 If it twists, catches, or bulges, the pocket is carrying too much.

 An altered paperclip pocket should still behave like a clip.
-The cleaner version is usually the more useful version.
+The cleaner version is usually the more useful version, because every decorative layer becomes pressure when the journal closes.

 Practice Page